jnozzi/cocoadev.com/markdown/NSTableViewAutoSave.md

 Yeah, I know that it is on, because resizing of columns still saves.
 Just removal or addition isnt stored.

-In my plist file, there is a     General/NSTableView Sort Ordering table array, but it looks like this only works for the order of the columns, not which exist and which dont.
+In my plist file, there is a     NSTableView Sort Ordering table array, but it looks like this only works for the order of the columns, not which exist and which dont.
 Is there a seperate place to set this type of Autosave?

 ----